kyma-incubator/compass/docs/compass/03-packages-api.md

-# Packages API
+# API for Packages

-## Introduction

-This document describes API for Packages.
-Package is an entity, which groups multiple API Definitions, Event Definitions and Documents.
+Package is an entity that groups multiple API Definitions, Event Definitions, and Documents.
 It also stores shared credentials for all APIs defined under the particular Package.

 ![API Packages Diagram](./assets/packages-api.svg)

-On Kyma Runtime, every Application is represented as a single Service Class, and every Package of a given Application is represented as a single Service Plan in Service Catalog.
-It allows user to consume multiple APIs and Events with a single Service Instance.
+In Kyma Runtime, every Application is represented as a single ServiceClass, and every Package of a given Application is represented as a single ServicePlan in the Service Catalog.
+It allows users to consume multiple APIs and Events with a single ServiceInstance.

-## Assumptions

-- A single API, Event Definition and Document can be a part of a single Package.
-A single Package can contain multiple API, Event Definitions and Documents.
+A single Package can contain many different API Definitions/Event Definitions/Documents but the same API Definition/Event Definition/Document cannot belong to two different Packages.
+One Packages can belong only to one Application.
 - Package belongs to a single Application entity.

 ## GraphQL API